Vovan999222/ebany_video_bot/README.md

 * **Limits**: The bot processes and sends files up to **50 MB** (Telegram Bot API restriction).
 * **Video**: `yt-dlp` settings are forced to request `bestvideo[ext=mp4][vcodec^=avc]` format to exclude AV1/VP9 codecs, which are not supported by Telegram's in-app player.
 * **Audio**: Processed via `FFmpegExtractAudio` with the MP3 codec.
+* **TikTok Parsing**: Uses `aiohttp` to communicate with the TikWM API for fast, captcha-free data extraction. `Pillow` is used to process raw WebP image chunks and safely convert them to standard JPEGs.

 ## License